1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Backside view metal plate](../assets/images/head_neo_backplate_marked_web.jpg)

+#### Disassambling the Hotend/Heater Block/Heatbreak
+If you need to take out the hotend from the printhead to change it, disassamble it or to take out the heatbreak to clean it, check out the following steps in the expandable box below.

 ??? example "Disassambling the Hotend, Heater Block and/or Heatbreak"

     - First you have to disassamble the fan on the right side by taking out the two hexagon socket screws at the top and bottom of the fan frame. <br> ![Disassamble the fan on the right side](../assets/images/head_neo_rightside_marked_web.jpg)